 Since 2007, the Festival has made its summer home at Hannaford Hall in the Abromson Community Education Center on the University of Southern Maine’s Portland campus.
 In 2012, PCMF launched a collaborative contemporary music series with SPACE Gallery, and a Salon Series of concerts in private homes and intimate spaces throughout southern Maine was added in 2015.
 Regular community engagement programs include collaborations with organizations such as The Telling Room, Portland Museum of Art, Maine Academy of Modern Music, and senior-serving facilities throughout the region.

-Strongly committed to the performance of contemporary music, expansion of the chamber music canon, and cultivation of the next generation of chamber musicians, PCMF has commissioned new works from Eric Chasalow, Peter Askim, and Paul Wiancko; and has co-commissioned or co-produced dozens more.
+Strongly committed to the performance of contemporary music, expansion of the chamber music canon, and cultivation of the next generation of chamber musicians, PCMF has commissioned new works from Eric Chasalow, Peter Askim, Paul Wiancko, and Tomeka Reid; and has co-commissioned or co-produced dozens more.
 Resident Composers at PCMF have included Pulitzer Prize winner Melinda Wagner, Grammy Award winner Osvaldo Golijov, and Charles Ives Living Award winner Chen Yi.
 Past programs included an International Composers Competition and a Young Artist Apprentice Program which provided opportunities for an outstanding Maine string student to perform with artists of international stature.

 PCMF International Composers Competition Winners: